beacon-biosignals/Ray.jl/ray_julia_jll/gen/README.md

 julia --project make.jl
 ```

-2. Once a tarball has been built you can run the `upload.jl` script, which will publish each tarball in "gen/tarballs" to a GitHub pre-release based on the version in the `Project.toml`.
-This script requires you set a `GITHUB_TOKEN` environment variable.
+2. Once all tarballs have been built for a given host you can publish them as assets to a GitHub pre-release by running the `upload.jl` script, which requires a `GITHUB_TOKEN` environment variable.
-Note: reruning this script _will not overwrite_ an existing asset.
+Note: reruning this script will only upload new tarballs and skip any that have already been published.
 ```
 export GITHUB_TOKEN="<github_token>"
 julia --project upload.jl
 ```

-3. Once all assets are uploaded, create a PR which updates the Artifacts.toml artifacts with the tarball URLs.
+3. Once all assets are uploaded, create a PR which updates the Artifacts.toml with the corresponding artifact URLs.
 <!-- TODO: The CI workflows for this PR can run successfully and the referenced artifacts will be accessible. -->

 4. Once that PR is merged, delete the existing tag (which will convert the release to a draft) and create a new one (with the same version) from the commit you just merged.